drago1520/bbh/README.md

 bun dev
 ```

-This includes Docker containers for development with S3 buckets, email & MongoDB.
+This includes Docker containers for development with S3 S3_BUCKETs, email & MongoDB.
 On changes to the Database structure run

 ```bash